Radiology and diagnostics

 MRI scan

-Preparations and duration of examination
+Preparations and examination time

 Computerised Tomography (CT)